-In Year 1, 64% of disadvantaged pupils achieved in the Phonics Screening Check, compared to their starting point of 11.1% of the disadvantaged group entering reception at the expected level for reading.
-This demonstrated better than expected progress.
-At the end of KS1, 71% of disadvantaged pupils achieved in the Phonics Screening Check, with 57% of disadvantaged pupils achieving the expected level in reading.
-This demonstrates also better than expected progress as the disadvantaged group in this cohort entered reception with 16.7% of the group at the expected level for reading.
-With the implementation of Little Wandle, the aim is to increase the percentage of disadvantaged pupils achieving the expected level in reading further to become more in line with their peers.
+In Year 1, 53.3% of disadvantaged pupils achieved in the Phonics Screening Check, compared to their starting point of 1 child (8.3%) in the disadvantaged group entering reception at the expected level for reading.
+This demonstrated better than expected progress which has been supported by the implementation of Little Wandle.
+At the end of KS1, 63.6% of disadvantaged pupils achieved in the Phonics Screening Check, with 54.5% of disadvantaged pupils achieving the expected level in reading.
+This also demonstrates better than expected progress as the disadvantaged group in this cohort entered reception with 1 child in the group at the expected level for reading.